simon-schaefer/dotfiles/README.md

 ##### Weird formatting / No Icons in lualine

-It might be required to additionally install a NerdFont to the system.
+It might be required to additionally install the Hack Nerd Font to the system.
 Download and install them from [here](https://www.nerdfonts.com/font-downloads).

+##### ZSH is not used by default when opening a new terminal

+Run `chsh -s /bin/zsh` and restart the machine.